indra-tesla/LiveReports-PowerBI-Realtime-Call-Center-Performance-Simulation/README.md

 ## Prerequisites

 1. Python: Ensure Python is installed on your system.
-2. SQL Server: Ensure you have access to a SQL Server instance.
+2. SQL Server: Ensure you can access an SQL Server instance.
 This can be a local or remote server.
 3. Required Python Modules: The simulation script requires specific Python modules.
 These will be installed via `pip`.

 ## Files Included

 - `setup.sql`: SQL script to set up the database schema and initial data.
 - `simulate_calls.py`: Python script to simulate call data.
-- `run_simulation.py`: Python script to automate the execution of the SQL script and the simulation script.
+- `run_simulation.py`: Python script to automate the execution of the SQL and simulation scripts.
 - `requirements.txt`: A file listing the required Python modules.

 ## Setup Instructions